roryprimrose/roryprimrose.github.io/_posts/2018/2018-05-29-logging-exceptions-to-sentry.md

 Using ```ILogger``` as the integration point works well because logging is almost always a cross-cutting concern.
 Well defined systems are likely to already have logging integrated throughout the code-base so reporting errors to Sentry via ```ILogger``` can be achieved with very little effort.
 Coupling application code to ```ILogger``` is preferable to coupling your code to ```IRavenClient```.
 With enough integration smarts, most of the application code should not have to understand how to talk to Sentry in order to send errors their way.

-I created Divergic.Logging.Sentry NuGet packages to support this integration ([open-source on GitHub][6]).
+The Divergic.Logging.Sentry NuGet packages add support this integration ([open-source on GitHub][6]).
 The design of the packages has several goals to achieve.

 - Easy installation
 - Sole dependency in "application" code is ```ILogger```